Singulink/Singulink.Text.TokenFormatter/README.md

 public static string Format(string format, object tokenValues, IFormatProvider? formatProvider, TokenOptions options = default);
 ```

 Format strings contain token declarations inside curly braces.
 The simplest form of this just contains a token key, i.e. `{TokenKey}`.
-Token keys map are used as string keys if `tokenValues` is an `IDictionary` otherwise they map to property names on other object types.
+Token keys are used as string keys if `tokenValues` is an `IDictionary` otherwise they map to property names on other object types.

 Tokens can contain subkeys seperated by dots (`.`) which will grab nested values, e.g. `{User.FirstName.Length}`.
 Tokens can also contain an optional format string following a colon (`:`), e.g. `{Transaction.Amount:C2}`.